 What is Contributory Negligence?

-In a personal injury case, there are two opposing parties involved: the plaintiff (the injured person) and the defendant (the person who caused the injuries).
+In a personal injury case, there are two opposing parties involved: the plaintiff, or the injured person, and the defendant, who is the person who caused the injuries.
 Contributory negligence refers to the plaintiff’s failure to exercise reasonable care for their safety.
 In other words, when a person does not take reasonable steps to avoid danger, that person can be held entirely or partially responsible for the resulting injury, even though another party was involved in the accident.
 As a result, contributory negligence can prevent or reduce the compensation a plaintiff receives if their actions had any part to play in the accident that caused their injury.

 Nova Scotia Law on Contributory Negligence

-According to the Nova Scotia Contributory Negligence Act, if damage or loss is caused by one or more of the parties involved in an accident, liability to recover compensation is proportional to the degree in which each person is at fault.
-In the event that it is not possible to establish different degrees of fault, the liability will be shared equally.
+According to the Nova Scotia Contributory Negligence Act, if damage or loss is caused by one or more of the parties involved in an accident, liability to recover compensation is proportional to the degree to which each person is at fault.
+If it is not possible to establish different degrees of fault, the parties will share liability equally.
 Traditionally, contributory negligence was a harsh rule.
-The Nova Scotia Act replaces the strict common law of contributory negligence in Canada, limiting the plaintiff from recovering damages if they are partially responsible for the accident.
+The Nova Scotia Act replaces the strict common law of contributory negligence in Canada, limiting a plaintiff’s compensation if they are partially responsible for the accident.

 First, the defence must prove that the plaintiff owed a duty of reasonable care to protect themself from getting injured.
-Secondly, the defendant must prove that the plaintiff failed to act in a reasonable way or breached their duty of care.
+Secondly, the defendant must prove that the plaintiff failed to act reasonably or breached their duty of care.
 Finally, the defence team must show that this breach of duty caused or contributed to the plaintiff’s injuries.

 Reduce Distractions

-In some parts of Canada, the number of distracted driving fatalities has surpassed the number of impaired driving fatalities.
-Smartphones are one of the most common distractions for drivers, with 47% of Canadians admitting that they have typed a text message or used the voice-memo feature to send a text message while driving.
-It is not uncommon for parties in a lawsuit to request cellphone data to investigate if the driver was using their cellular device when the car accident occurred.
-Staying off your cellphone while driving will not only keep you safe, it will help to discredit any argument that you were distracted by a handheld device.
+In some places, the number of distracted driving fatalities has surpassed the number of impaired driving fatalities.
+Smartphones are among the most common distractions for drivers, with 47% of Canadians admitting they have typed or used the voice memo feature to send a text message while driving.
+Thus, it is not uncommon for the parties in a lawsuit to request cellphone data to determine whether the other driver was using their cellular device at the time of the car accident.
+Staying off your cellphone while driving will not only keep you safe, but it will also help to thwart any argument that you were distracted by a handheld device.

 Gather Evidence

-Gather as much evidence following a car accident as you can by taking videos and photos of the scene, property damage, and your injuries.
+Following a car accident, gather as much evidence as you can.
+Take videos and photos of the scene, property damage, and your injuries.
 Using a dashcam can also capture the accident as it occurs, which can be very valuable in disproving a claim of contributory negligence.
-Additional sources of video footage can be found through traffic cameras, storefronts, and residential security cameras.
-Security footage is often deleted shortly after recording, so it is crucial to request this evidence as quickly as possible.
+Additional sources of video footage include traffic cameras, storefronts, and residential security cameras.
+Security footage is often deleted shortly after recording, so it is crucial to request this evidence promptly.

 Get Reports